School of Graphic Design Home

 Associate Director of Graphic Design

-Mr. McNulty has served as a brand and package design consultant for over 25 years in United States and in Europe.
-Thomas has taught at the Academy of Art University since 1991 and graduated from Art Center College of Design, Pasadena, California.
-During his career, he has worked with renownd designer Robert Miles Runyan, Enterprise IG, CFNAPA, Neworld Associates, Dublin, Ireland, and was co-founder and vice president of Profile Design, San Francisco for 10 years.
+Thomas McNulty has served as a brand and package design consultant for over 25 years in United States and in Europe.
+Thomas has taught at Academy of Art University since 1991 and graduated from Art Center College of Design in Pasadena, California.
+During his career, he has worked with renowned designer Robert Miles Runyan, Enterprise IG, CFNAPA, Neworld Associates, Dublin, Ireland, and was Co-Founder and Vice President of Profile Design in San Francisco for 10 years.

 Thomas has successfully managed and directed many multi-national brand and packaging programs for Anheuser Busch, Apple, Raychem, Oracle, Charles Krug Winery, Anomaly Vineyards, Lynch Vineyards, Coca-Cola (Ireland), Mrs. Fields, Mileeven Fine Foods, Ireland, Otis Spunkmeyer, and Safeway Stores, winning numerous awards and recognition for design excellence.

 Publications include: American Corporate Identity, Communication Arts, Graphis, Graphic Design U.S.A., International Packaging, Print Magazine, CMYK and Graphic Design Business Association, Europe.
 His company, Profile Design, was featured as a leading graphic design agency in the San Francisco Graphic Design Showcase publication.